 Let’s take a look at Sheryl Sandberg’s search results:

-Getting your name on as many high-ranking profile or interview sites as possible is a vital step to achieving the search results you want and establishing your executive reputation.
-This article will cover the essential websites you should be on, as well as niche-specific websites for financial services, entrepreneurs, and medical professionals.
+Getting your name on as many high-ranking profiles or interview sites as possible is vital to achieving the search results you want and establishing your executive reputation.
+This article will cover the essential websites you should be on and niche-specific websites for financial services, entrepreneurs, and medical professionals.

 The websites covered in this article tend to rank highly in search results.
 In fact, 5 of the top 20 Alexa Rank websites support user-generated content.
-The stronger your content is on these sites, the greater chance you have to rank well on Google.
+The stronger your content is on these sites, the greater your chance of ranking well on Google.

 12 Websites your name should be on